How to Make Incredible Black Bean Soup in an Instant Pot

 - 1 tablespoon salt

-Combine all the ingredients and store in an airtight container.
+Combine all the ingredients and store them in an airtight container.
 You only need about 1 ½ teaspoons of this Sazón mixture to equal one of those little packets from Goya.

 Now that I'm reading about Sazón from Goya and its ingredients after the fact, I may not have made the healthiest heart choice but I don't think 1 ½ teaspoons is going to make that much difference and it does add some nice flavor.